openlawlibrary/taf/docs/architecture.md

 ### `taf/git.py`

 This module encapsulates the `GitRepository` class, a high-level abstraction over Git operations, designed to interface directly with Git repositories at the filesystem level.
-The `GitRepository` class serves as an intermediary, enabling programmatic access to a suite of Git actions including branch creation, commit enumeration, and remote synchronization.
-Implementation-wise, it leverages pygit2 for certain Git interactions, complementing this with direct shell command execution via subprocess for operations not covered by `pygit2` or where direct command invocation is preferred for efficiency or functionality reasons.
+The `GitRepository` class serves as an intermediary, enabling programmatic access to Git actions including: creating branches, working with commits, and working with remotes.
+It leverages [`pygit2`](https://www.pygit2.org/) for some of the interactions with Git.
+Other interactions use direct shell command execution via subprocess for operations not covered by `pygit2` or where direct command invocation is preferred for efficiency or functionality reasons.

 ### `taf/repository_tool.py`

-Contains a class called `Repository`, which can be seen as a wrapper around TUF's repository, making it simple to execute important updates, like adding new signing keys, updating and signing metadata files and extracting information about roles, keys, delegations and targets.
-This part of the code needs to be reworked in order to transition to the newest version of TUF, since it is relying on parts of the TUF codebase which no longer exist in the newer versions.
+Contains a `Repository` class, which is a wrapper around TUF's repository, making it simple to execute important updates, like adding new signing keys, updating and signing metadata files and extracting information about roles, keys, delegations and targets.

+NOTE: Long-term plan is to rework this part of the codebase.
+This is necessary to transition to the newest version of TUF, since it is relying on parts which no longer exist in newer TUF.

 ### `taf/auth_repo.py`

-This class inherits from both `GitRepository` and `Repository`.
-Authentication repositories managed by this class are expected to contain TUF metadata and target files, and they also function as Git repositories.
+This `AuthenticationRepository` class inherits from both `GitRepository` and `Repository`.
+Authentication repositories managed by this class are expected to contain TUF metadata and target files.

 ### `taf/repositoriesdb.py`

-The aim of this module is to provide the automatic instantiation of target or referenced authentication repositories from a given authentication repository.
-Upon instantiation, repositories are added to a "database" dictionary for easy access.
-This process of automatic repository creation relies on the contents of `repositories.json` and `targets.json` for target repositories, and `dependencies.json` for referenced authentication repositories.
+The aim of this module is to load/instantiate target or referenced authentication repositories from an authentication repository.
+When instantiating, repositories are added to an in-memory "database" dictionary.
+This process reads from the contents of `repositories.json` and `targets.json` for target repositories, and `dependencies.json` for referenced authentication repositories.

 ### `taf/yubikey.py`